stelligent/stelligent_commons/README.md

 To create a new script, one can use the examples in the bin directory as a starting point.
 From here you can either add command line arguments or customize the VPC created as desired.
 The basic flow of the script is:

+0. Elicit any command line arguments such as IP addresses of hosts that should be allowed ingress on port 22 to the bastion
 1. Construct a VpcDescription object

       This is where all the customizations will happen.
 More subnets, less subnets, different masks, etc. Include